 Some strains have a very clear lineage, like the many variations of the Penis Envy strain.

 In nature, certain strains that are isolated from a wild shroom could be closely related to nearby strains, but it’s much harder to follow the lineage.
 Such is the case with the Mexicube, although there are a few strains that are believed to be close genetic relatives.

-The Mazatapec strain, for one, is another strain hailing from Mexico, roughly 500 km north of Oaxaca, where the Mexicube is thought to have originated from.
-This strain was discovered in the Mazatapec region of Mexico by Terrence McKenna and his brother Dennis, two scientists who spent several months collecting samples from around South America — many of which are considered staple strains to this day.
+The Mazatapec strain, for one, is another strain hailing from Mexico, roughly 500 km north of Oaxaca, where the Mexicube is thought to have originated.
+This strain was discovered in the Mazatapec region of Mexico by Terrence McKenna and his brother Dennis, two scientists who spent several months collecting samples from around South America — many of which are still considered staple strains.

 There are quite a few other strains that came from Mexico as well, such as the Matias Romero (collected near Oaxaca), the Escondido strain (comes from the Puerto Escondido area of Mexico), the Palenque strain (comes from somewhere in southern Mexico), and the Lizard King strain (comes from an undefined location in Mexico).